-Compliance - Present Situation
+5 Compliance - Present Situation

-2015/2016 Survey Results
+2016/2017 Survey Results

-- 5.1 Compliance with respect to an individual's consent conditions, Rule 36.1.2.3 of the TRMP and Section 15(1)(b) of the RMA 1991 as assessed from the farm inspections are presented in Figure 1. - 5.2 Of the 146 inspections made during 2015/2016 season, 137 (94%) of all inspections were graded "Compliant". - 5.3 Six (4%) inspections found issues that were graded as "Non-Compliant".
-Such non-compliance included: - Minor ponding present after more than one hour had passed since effluent had been applied to land (two farms).
-In both cases the ponding was intermittent over an area less than 10m2 and was just deep enough to splash. - Failing to adhere to setback rules for effluent application near waterways (one farm).
-In this case no effluent directly or indirectly entered water. - Failing to adhere to setback rules for effluent application near property boundaries (one farm).
-In this case effluent was applied directly onto a State Highway. - Failing to ensure effluent storage facilities are sealed (one farm).
-This case involved stockpiling a small volume of solids from a weeping wall system onto unsealed ground prior to them being loading into a muck-spreader and applied to area-worked paddock later in the day. - Failing to take and also submit sampling results by the due date specified by a condition of consent (one farm). - 5.4 Three (2%) inspections found an issue that was graded as "Significantly Non-compliant".
-Such non-compliance included: - Major ponding present after more than one hour had passed since effluent had been applied to land (one farm).
-This case involved a travelling irrigator that had been allowed to come to the end of its run.
-This meant it was stationary in one position for a considerable length of time and continued to discharge effluent.
-The result was the over application of effluent in one location causing ponding over an of approximately 10m2 and was at least 5-10cm in depth.
-This ponding flowed over land and also and entered surface water.
-This being a secondary offence. - A serious lack of contingency storage or back-up plan to avoid discharge to water (one Farm).
+- 5.1 Compliance with respect to an individual's consent conditions, or Rule 36.1.2.3 of the TRMP and Section 15(1)(b) of the RMA 1991 as assessed from the farm inspections are presented in Figure 1. - 5.2 Of the 139 inspections made during 2016/2017 season, 130 (93%) of all farms were graded "Compliant". - 5.3 Inspections on five (4%) farms found issues that required a grading of "Non-Compliant".
+Some farms presented more than one issue of non-compliance; such non-compliance included: - Minor ponding present after more than one hour had passed since effluent had been applied to land (three farms).
+In all cases the ponding was intermittent over an area less than 10m2 and was just deep enough to splash. - Failing to adhere to setback rules for effluent application near property boundaries (three farms).
+In all cases, the wetted width of the discharge came within ten meters of a public road. - Failing to take and submit sampling results by the due date specified by a condition of consent (one farm). - 5.4 Inspections on four (3%) farms found an issue that was graded as "Significantly Non-compliant".
+Such non-compliance included: - Major ponding present after more than one hour had passed since effluent had been applied to land (two farms).
+One case involved a drag hose pulling apart at a join.
+This meant effluent was discharge directly to land through the hose end and not the irrigator.
+The result was the over application of effluent in one location causing ponding over approximately 10m2 and was at least 5-10cm in depth. - The second case involved the failure at the termination of a mainline that carries effluent from the storage facility to the disposal field.
+This was a temporary fix undertaken a few years prior; a permeant fix was never completed.
+The subsequent failure gave rise to a large volume of effluent being discharged to land from the hose end.
+The ponding that resulted flowed over land and also entered surface water.
+This being a secondary offence. - A serious lack of contingency storage or back-up plan to avoid discharge to water (one farm).
 In this case the new storage pond was lapping at the brim and a heavy rain warning was in place.
-Should this pond have over-topped the flow would have entered a waterway.
+Should this pond have over-topped the flow would have entered a waterway. - Failing to ensure effluent storage facilities are sealed (one farm).
+This case involved a stormwater division system allowing an intermittent discharge containing contaminants (washdown from the yard) to enter a farm drain that flowed to a stream.